 Blacksod operates as the helicopter base for Eagle Island and Black Rock Lighthouse

 Did you know?

-Blacksod Lighthouse is an active helicopter refuelling station as well as being a world class visitor attraction.
-The Irish coastguard and Irish Lights helicopters refuel here regularly.
+Not just a world-class visitor attraction, Blacksod Lighthouse is also an active helicopter refuelling station.
+The Irish coastguard and Irish Lights helicopters refuel there regularly

-Blacksod Lighthouse is one of four lighthouses on the Erris Peninsula.
-As the Peninsula is only 25km in length, this is a lot of lighthouses in one place.
-The rocky shoreline of North West Mayo makes these essential.
+The lighthouse is one of four lighthouses on the Erris Peninsula – which is a lot for 25km-long peninsula!
+However, the rocky shoreline of North West Mayo makes these shining beacons essential